 Second assessment

-The assessment is reviewed and supplemented, this time with a doctor in the team.
+The assessment is reviewed and supplemented, this time with a lead clinician in the team.

 Hormone therapy

-At the end of the assessment process, treatment is discussed including hormone treatment, if this is relevant to the person.
-The doctor writes to the GP to recommend treatment, blood tests and other investigations.
+Following the completion of the assessment process, treatment is usually discussed including hormone treatment, if this is relevant to the person.
+The service user will be asked to consider fertility preservation and will be supported with appropriate advice if this is felt to be relevant to them.
+The lead clinician writes to the GP to recommend treatment, blood tests and other investigations.
 The service user is usually required to book any tests directly with their GP practice.
-Thereafter, the service user meets with their doctor or another team member at regular intervals to review hormone treatment and adjust hormones carefully.
+Thereafter, the service user meets with their lead clinician or another team member (their named professional) at regular intervals to review hormone treatment and adjust hormones carefully.

 Facial hair reduction

-The team doctor offers a choice of hair reduction providers and, when the service user chooses one, sends a referral.
+The clinician offers a choice of hair reduction providers and, when the service user chooses one, sends a referral.
 The service user usually organises treatment directly with the provider.

 Second opinion for genital surgery